-During the COVID-10 pandemic, surgeries and procedures (collectively referred to as “procedures”) for life-threatening conditions or those with a potential to cause permanent disability have been and continue to be allowed.
+During the COVID-19 pandemic, surgeries and procedures (collectively referred to as “procedures”) for life-threatening conditions or those with a potential to cause permanent disability have been and continue to be allowed.

-Beginning on May 11, 2020, hospitals and ASTCs may begin to perform procedures, provided that specific criteria have been met.
+Beginning May 11, 2020, hospitals and ASTCs can begin to perform procedures, provided specific criteria have been met.

 - Outpatient Procedures.
-For purposes of this policy guidance, an elective outpatient procedure is defined as an elective procedure in which the likely and expected course for the patient undergoing the procedure is that the patient will enter and leave the facility on the same day that the procedure is to be performed.
+For purposes of this policy guidance, an elective outpatient procedure is defined as one in which the likely and expected course for the patient is they will enter and leave the facility on the same day the procedure is to be performed.
 Such procedures may be performed at ASTCs or at hospitals.
-Clinical decision-making on whether a case is suitable for outpatient procedure should take into account a classification such as the Elective Surgery Acuity Scale (ESAS).2 For a facility to perform outpatient procedures, all criteria listed in Section (D) below must be satisfied.
+Clinical decision-making on whether a case is suitable for an outpatient procedure should consider a classification such as the Elective Surgery Acuity Scale (ESAS).2 For a facility to perform outpatient procedures, all criteria listed in Section (D) below must be satisfied.

 - Inpatient Procedures.
-For purposes of this policy guidance, an elective inpatient procedure is defined as an elective procedure in which the patient being considered for that procedure is likely to remain in the hospital for more than 23 hours, starting from the time of registration and ending at the time of departure.
+For purposes of this policy guidance, an elective inpatient procedure is defined as one in which the patient is likely to remain in the hospital for more than 23 hours, starting from the time of registration and ending at the time of departure.
 For a hospital to perform inpatient procedures, all criteria listed in both Section (C) and Section (D) below must be satisfied.

 - Regional Requirements for Elective Inpatient Procedures.
 Elective inpatient procedures should be informed by surveillance of epidemiologic trends, regional hospital utilization, and the hospital’s own capacity.
-Experience during the pandemic in early 2020 has shown that a regional health system becomes seriously stressed when regional bed or ICU availability drops below 20%.
-Within a particular hospital, if all three of the following resource conditions are fulfilled, then elective inpatient procedures are permissible at that hospital.
-If any of the three resource conditions are not fulfilled, then elective procedures are not permissible.
+Experience during the pandemic in early 2020 has shown a regional health system becomes seriously stressed when regional bed or intensive care unit (ICU) availability drops below 20 percent.
+Within a hospital, if all three of the following resource conditions are fulfilled, elective inpatient procedures are permissible .
+If any of the three resource conditions are not fulfilled, elective procedures are not permissible.

-- Hospital availability of adult medical/surgical beds exceeds 20% of operating capacity for adult medical/surgical beds
+- Hospital availability of adult medical/surgical beds exceeds 20 percent of operating capacity for adult medical/surgical beds.

-- Hospital availability of ICU beds exceeds 20% of operating capacity for ICU beds
+- Hospital availability of ICU beds exceeds 20 percent of operating capacity for ICU beds.

-- Hospital ventilator availability exceeds 20% of total ventilators
+- Hospital ventilator availability exceeds 20 percent of total ventilators.

 - Facility requirements for Elective Outpatient and Inpatient Procedures.
-Elective inpatient and outpatient procedures at a facility are permissible if the facility fulfills all of the following conditions:
+Elective inpatient and outpatient procedures are permissible if the facility fulfills all the following conditions:

 - Case setting and prioritization.
-Each facility should convene and charge a Surgical Review Committee (SRC), composed of surgery, anesthesiology, and nursing personnel, to provide defined, transparent, and responsive oversight of the prioritization of elective inpatient cases.
+Each facility should convene and charge a surgical review committee (SRC), composed of surgery, anesthesiology, and nursing personnel, to provide defined, transparent, and responsive oversight of the prioritization of elective inpatient cases.
 This committee can lead the development and implementation of guidelines that are fair, transparent, and equitable for the hospital or system in consideration of rapidly evolving local and regional issues.
-The SRC should rely heavily on elective case triage guidelines for surgical care that have been developed by professional societies.
-2,3,4,5 The SRC should review regularly a list of previously postponed and canceled cases, prioritizing based on clinical considerations and taking into account the resources and staff necessary for each procedure.
+The SRC should rely heavily on elective case triage guidelines for surgical care developed by professional societies.
+2,3,4,5 The SRC should regularly review a list of previously postponed and canceled cases, prioritizing based on clinical considerations and taking into account the resources and staff necessary for each procedure.

 - Protective equipment.
-Facilities may resume procedures only if there is adequate personal protective equipment with respect to the number and type of procedures that will be performed, and enough to ensure adequate supply if COVID-19 activity increases in the community within the next 14 days.
+Facilities may resume procedures only if there is adequate personal protective equipment with respect to the number and type of procedures to be performed, and enough to ensure adequate supply if COVID-19 activity increases in the community within the next 14 days.

 - Infection control.
 Facility cleaning policies in all areas along the continuum of operative care must follow established infection control procedures.
-When possible, facilities should establish non-COVID care zones for screening, temperature checks, and preoperative waiting areas.
-Facilities should also minimize time in waiting areas, space chairs at least 6 feet apart, and maintain low patient volumes.
-Visitors should generally be prohibited; if they are necessary for an aspect of patient care or as a support for a patient with a disability, they should be pre-screened in the same way as patients (as described above, Section D.2).
-Facilities must have the ability to routinely screen all staff and others who will work in the facility (physicians, nurses, housekeeping, delivery and other people who would enter the patient area) with COVID-19 RT-PCR testing.
+When possible, facilities should establish non-COVID-19 care zones for screening, temperature checks, and preoperative waiting areas.
+Facilities also should minimize time in waiting areas, space chairs at least 6 feet apart, and maintain low patient volumes.
+Visitors should generally be prohibited.
+If visitors are necessary for an aspect of patient care or as a support for a patient with a disability, they should be pre-screened in the same way as patients (as described above, Section D.2).
+Facilities must have the ability to routinely screen staff and others who work in the facility (physicians, nurses, housekeeping, delivery, and other people who would enter the patient area) with COVID-19 RT-PCR testing.